stefanspringer1/SwiftXMLCorrectingParserExamples/README.md

 1. We read the XML document just until the start of the first element while reading all entity declarations.
 2. We make a list of replacements to be applied for all of those entities in the document where they are used, e.g. in the sample we would like to replace `&ent1;` by `&temporaryEntityName1;`.
-3. We write a temporary copy of the document with the added file name extension `.tmp.xml` (just besides the original file).
+3. We write a temporary copy of the document with the added file name extension `.tmp.xml` (just besides the original file) where those replacements are applied, _but in a simple textual manner_ (see the list of shortcomings below).
 4. We parse this new document and while parsing, replace the according entity name while "resolving" them.

 # Shortcomings of This Method